tchlux/sync/README.md

   configuration script to update the stored configuration variables expressed in the local sync script.

-  Executing with the `--force` option will prevent the script from exiting upon discovery of local conflict files.
+  Executing with the `--rename` option will prevent the script from exiting upon discovery of local conflict files.
 Instead, the local files will be renamed appropriately and then synchronization will continue as normal.